debug-ito/wild-bind/README.md

 This binds an action to the 5 key (NumLock disabled) on a num pad.

-To activate, run with `stack`.
+To activate, run with `cabal run`.

-    $ stack runghc simplest.hs
+    $ cabal run simplest.hs

 When activated, it shows an icon on the status bar.